 An application can look for interfaces in a location other than the default location.
 For more information, see ct_config in the Open Client Client-Library/C Reference Manual and srv_props in the Open Server Server-Library/C Reference Manual.

 interfaces entries

-Open Client and Open Server version 11.1 and later use a standard format for interfaces entries.
+Open Client and Open Server use a standard format for interfaces entries.